-So you find yourself at Changi airport with eight hours to burn, and the travel gods have arranged it such that your arrival and departure times are perfect for jumping on one of the free sightseeing tours that have been a staple of Changi stopovers for years and years.
+So you find yourself at Singapore’s Changi airport with eight hours to burn?
+And the travel gods have arranged it such that your arrival and departure times are perfect for jumping on one of the free sightseeing tours that have been a staple of Changi stopovers for years and years?

 So the question arises… Should you?